-Workflows in HoudiniEsq 2.0 are a new concept.
-They are a sequence of steps through which tasks pass from initiation to completion.
+Workflows in HoudiniEsq 2.0 are a sequence of steps through which tasks pass from initiation to completion.
 Tasks can be assigned to one or more Staff, and the progress of each Task can be tracked in real time for any Matter which they are assigned.
 Workflows allow you to use a Kanban-style chart to display your key tasks for each case in a more natural manner, and each “step” in a Workflow allows you to assign Triggers that occur when the task is moved to it on the chart.

 Workflows use Todo types as their Tasks, and Todo Status Codes as their Steps.
 However, you can add these during the creation process of Workflows, so do not worry if they are not already predefined; you can simply create them as you proceed with the customization process.
 See the image below for a simple example of what a Workflow looks like.